nurturegrit/auto_grading_assignments/DATABASE/initial_version/design.md

 - Removed Subject ID from Grade Entity because we can link grade with subject through assignment entity.
 - Shift Student Instructor Relationship to Batch Instructor Relationship, for memory saving.
 - Shift Subject-Student Relationship with Batch - Subject Relationship for memory saving.
-- Removed Subjects Table and merged it with Batch Subject Table
-- Removed Batch Instructor Table and merged it with Batch Subject Table.

 ## Views:
 - Created View for Average Scores of a Given Student
 - Created View for Average Intern Scores Under a Given Instructor